jstep21/playlist-creator/README.md

 <img src="static/images/playlist1.png">

-From here, the user is able to click on any song and hear it play through their chosen audio device given that they have it set up (more details below and in comments in <code>main.py</code>).
+From here, the user is able to click on any song and hear it play through their chosen audio device, given that they have it set up (more details below and in comments in <code>main.py</code>).

 Going back to the main page, when the user clicks the "generate playlist" button, they are presented with a dropdown menu to select from the different vibey key-words.
 The new playlist that gets generated will be from the 'mix' playlists associated with them, and the name of the playlist will be generated from them.
-Using the example above, the new playlist could be "Lounge Thursdays for Balearic Beat Mornings Featuring Chill"
+Using the example above, the new playlist could be "Lounge Thursdays for Balearic Beat Mornings Featuring Chill Vibes"

 ## Prerequisites
 <ul>